 Icatibant by is a Prescription medication manufactured, distributed, or labeled by Slayback Pharma LLC.
 Drug facts, warnings, and ingredients follow.

-Icatibant injection is indicated for the treatment of acute attacks of hereditary angioedema (HAE) in adults 18 years of age and older.
+Icatibant injection is a bradykinin B2 receptor antagonist indicated for treatment of acute attacks of hereditary angioedema (HAE) in adults 18 years of age and older.
+(1) (1)

 The recommended dose of icatibant injection is 30 mg administered by subcutaneous (SC) injection in the abdominal area.
 Additional doses may be administered at intervals of at least 6 hours if response is inadequate or if symptoms recur.
 No more than 3 doses may be administered in any 24 hour period.